Anker PowerCore 10000 PD Redux - Compact power bank with 15V support for larger devices

-On the Anker PD Redux press the button once to turn on.
+On the Anker, PD Redux press the button once to turn it on.
 Turn double press the button to active trickle charge mode.
 One of the four blue LEDs will turn green, indicating the mode is active.
 It’ll stay active for up to two hours.
 Or you can turn the mode off by pressing the button once.

 No Fast Charging With Two Devices

 The total output is limited to 18W.
 With no fast charging available when both USB ports are in use.